kmal808/kmal808/README.md

 -----------------------------
 * Highly experienced construction project manager that is bringing my passion, problem solving and collaborative skills to field of software engineering.
 * 🌍  I'm based in Oahu, Hawaii
-* 🖥️  See my portfolio at [My Portfolio](http://kurtmalley.com)
+* 🖥️  See my portfolio at [kurtmalley.com](http://kurtmalley.com)
 * ✉️  You can contact me at [kurtmalleydev@gmail.com](mailto:kurtmalleydev@gmail.com)
-* 🚀  I'm currently working on [Get Shorty](http://https://kmal808.github.io/url-shortener/)
+* 🚀  I'm currently working on [Get Shorty | A URL Shortener](http://https://kmal808.github.io/url-shortener/)
 * 🧠  I'm learning JavaScript
-* 🤝  I'm open to collaborating on Interesting Projects *
+* 🤝  I'm open to collaborating on Interesting Projects
-* ⚡  Would like to meet experienced developers and pick their brains.
+* 👨‍👩‍👦‍👦  My family is my "why"

 ### Skills